Wordluc/FromCsToTypescript.nvim/README.md

 ```
 require("FromC#ToTypeScript").convertDto(<register>)
 ```
-It takes optionally the register(by default it uses "" ) to get and store the converted code
+It takes optionally the register(by default it uses "" ) to get(the code to covert) and store the converted result

 ## Install
   use { "Wordluc/FromC-ToTypeScript", branch = "master" }